Symmetric difference: Properties

 This operation has the same properties as the symmetric difference of sets.

 n-ary symmetric difference

-The repeated symmetric difference is in a sense equivalent to an operation on a multiset of sets giving the set of elements which are in an odd number of sets.
+Repeated symmetric difference is in a sense equivalent to an operation on a multitude of sets (possibly with multiple appearances of the same set) giving the set of elements which are in an odd number of sets.

-As above, the symmetric difference of a collection of sets contains just elements which are in an odd number of the sets in the collection:
+The symmetric difference of a collection of sets contains just elements which are in an odd number of the sets in the collection:

 Evidently, this is well-defined only when each element of the union $\bigcup M$ is contributed by a finite number of elements of $M$.

 Suppose $M = \left\{M_1, M_2, \ldots, M_n\right\}$ is a multiset and $n \ge 2$.
 Then there is a formula for $| \Delta M|$, the number of elements in $\Delta M$, given solely in terms of intersections of elements of $M$:

 Symmetric difference on measure spaces

 As long as there is a notion of "how big" a set is, the symmetric difference between two sets can be considered a measure of how "far apart" they are.

 First consider a finite set S and the counting measure on subsets given by their size.
 Now consider two subsets of S and set their distance apart as the size of their symmetric difference.
 This distance is in fact a metric, which makes the power set on S a metric space.
 If S has n elements, then the distance from the empty set to S is n, and this is the maximum distance for any pair of subsets.